“Top 5 Reasons Why You Should Never Take Osteoporosis Drugs”

-If you were diagnosed with osteoporosis, chances are you got a litany of reasons why you should take drugs to treat this “disease.”
+If you were diagnosed with osteoporosis, chances are that you were given a long list of reasons why you should take drugs to treat this “disease.”
 Most likely, your doctor also mentioned all sorts of horrible things that could happen to you if you don’t take the drugs.

 What’s interesting is that most doctors won’t tell you anything about their harmful side effects.
 They leave that up to the consumer – you – even though the doctors are supposed to be the experts!